I spent a long time debating what to title this blog. “A World in Chaos”. “A World in Panic”. “A World gone mad”.

 Photo Credit Kyle Glenn on Unsplash

-- Why Writing Goals are ImportantI do love a good goal.
+- Why Your Writing Goals are ImportantI do love a good goal.
 I particularly enjoy setting goals, even if I know they are overly ambitious and slightly ridiculous.
-Despite the current … More Why Writing Goals are Important
+Here are my … More Why Your Writing Goals are Important